University of Dar es Salaam

-The University of Dar es Salaam (UDSM) (Swahili: Chuo Kikuu cha Dar es Salaam) is a public university located in Ubungo District, Dar es Salaam Region, Tanzania.
-It was established in 1961 as an affiliate college of the University of London and became an affiliate of the University of East Africa (UEA) in 1963, shortly after Tanzania gained its independence from the United Kingdom.
-In 1970, UEA split into three independent universities: Makerere University in Uganda, the University of Nairobi in Kenya, and the University of Dar es Salaam in Tanzania abbrivated as UDSM.
+The University of Dar es Salaam (UDSM; Chuo Kikuu cha Dar es Salaam) is a public university located in Ubungo District, in the Dar es Salaam Region of Tanzania.
+It was established in 1961 as an affiliate college of the University of London and became an affiliate of the University of East Africa (UEA) in 1963, shortly after Tanganyika gained its independence from the United Kingdom.
+In 1970, UEA split into three independent universities: Makerere University in Uganda, the University of Nairobi in Kenya, and the current University of Dar es Salaam in Tanzania.

 History

 Affiliate college of the University of London

-The university was originally created as the University College Dar es Salaam, an affiliate college of the University of London on October 25th 1961.
+The university was originally created as the University College Dar es Salaam, an affiliate college of the University of London on October 25, 1961.
 The university was briefly located on Tanganyika African National Union (TANU) premises on Lumumba street, Dar es Salaam.
 The university would eventually move to its current location on the hill in the Ubungo district in 1964, after becoming a part of the University of East Africa.
 It initially only had the faculty of law with fourteen students of which one was female.

 Affiliate of the University of East Africa

-In June of 1963, the British created the university of East Africa by combining the recently established universities of University College Nairobi, University college Dar es Salaam, and Makerere University College.
-The University of East Africa was externally independent college of the University of London.
-The consolidation of the three colleges were based on the inter-territorial principles of Asquith commission to create a new class of educated African elites.The three colleges were not equal in size and facilities causing a desire to expand from Dar es Salaam and Nairobi.
-The development committee tried to balance the inequities by establishing small faculties of art and science at both Dar es Salaam and Nairobi, but Makerere was receiving a expanded medical program and Nairobi was establishing a wide range of professional degrees in commerce and engineering.Tanzanians were outraged at the perceived favoritism towards the universities in the other areas, and Nyerere wanted to foster socialist ideas at the University differing from the perspective of the other countries.
-Due to the ongoing disagreement in education and regional tension the University came to an end after a new report released in 1969 by the commission on higher education that stated that the individual universities should be national universities.
+In June 1963, the British created the University of East Africa by combining the recently established universities of University College Nairobi, University College Dar es Salaam, and Makerere University College.
+The University of East Africa was an externally independent college of the University of London.
+The consolidation of the three colleges were based on the inter-territorial principles of the Asquith commission, designed to create a new class of educated African elites.
+The three colleges were not equal in size and facilities, causing a desire to expand from Dar es Salaam and Nairobi.
+The development committee tried to balance the inequities by establishing small Faculties of Art and Science at both Dar es Salaam and Nairobi.
+However, Makerere was receiving an expanded medical program, and Nairobi was establishing a wide range of professional degrees in commerce and engineering.
+Tanzanians were outraged at the perceived favoritism towards the universities in the other areas, and Nyerere wanted to foster socialist ideas at the university differing from the perspective of the other countries.
+Due to the ongoing disagreement in education and regional tension, the university came to an end after a new report released in 1969 by the Commission on Higher Education that stated that the individual universities should be national universities.